genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/07_consolidators.md

 ### Update the system files

+Now that the consolidator logic is in place we have to make sure it's running.

 #### Update the processes.xml file

 As the Consolidator runs on its own process, we need to add a new entry to **positions-app-tutorial-processes.xml** with the Consolidator process definition.